IBM/istio101/workshop/README.md

 - Enforce policies for your microservices

 ## Prerequisites
-You must create a [standard cluster in a Pay-As-You-Go and Subscription account](https://console.bluemix.net/registration/) to complete all the modules in this course.
-A free cluster in a Trial account does not have access to all the advanced features of this course.
+You must you must have a Trial, Pay-As-You-Go, or Subscription [IBM Cloud account](https://console.bluemix.net/registration/) to complete all the modules in this course.

 You should have a basic understanding of containers, IBM Cloud Container Service, and Istio.
 If you have no experience with those, take the following courses:
 1. [Docker essentials: Extend your apps with containers](https://developer.ibm.com/courses/all/docker-essentials-extend-your-apps-with-containers/)